 D-BOX designs, manufactures and commercializes cutting-edge motion systems intended for the entertainment and simulation and training markets.
 This unique and patented technology uses motion effects specifically programmed for each visual content which are sent to a motion system integrated into either a platform, a seat or any other product.
-The resulting motion is perfectly synchronized with the on-screen action, thus creating an unparalleled realistic immersive experience.
+The resulting motion is perfectly synchronized with the onscreen action, thus creating an unparalleled realistic immersive experience.

+The Corporation evaluates its operating results and allocates resources on the basis of its one operating segment which is the design, manufacture and sale of cutting-edge motion systems.
 Based on the nature of the Corporation's clients, two significant markets have been identified: the entertainment and the simulation and training markets.
 The entertainment market comprises motion systems installed in commercial theatres, home entertainment consumer products, particularly video games and home theatres, and themed entertainment motion systems.
 The simulation and training market consists of products for industrial simulators, industrial training and other applications.

-The consolidated financial statements were approved by the Corporation's Board of Directors on June 21, 2016.
+The consolidated financial statements were approved by the Corporation's Board of Directors on June 19, 2017.